-Fishing in “freshwater” is beneath some inshore anglers, but they wouldn’t think so if they knew what’s in this blog post.
+Fishing in "freshwater" is beneath some inshore anglers, but they wouldn't think that way if they had the benefits of doing so.

 The reason is really simple: because it makes me better.

-See, in many respects, bass fishing is tougher than inshore fishing.
-Here are some reasons:
+See, in many respects, bass fishing is tougher than inshore fishing, especially catching the big ones.

 Because of this, the only way to catch bass is with techniques we inshore anglers would consider to be advanced.

 I know I just said bass fishing is tougher than inshore fishing...in some respects, but not every.

 Louisiana's inshore anglers have it tough with few ways to hide from wind, resulting in rougher water, limited casting, etc.

 That and our marsh is not prop-friendly, at all.

 Inside impoundments it's easy to know how deep it is, just look at a topographical map!

 But the marsh?
 It's a lot tougher, and not doing your homework can cost you.